Admire Switzerland's traditional Appenzell villages

 Brave the bear pits of Bern

-Visit the capital city of Bern on the Aare River with its medieval heart of unique 11th-century arcaded streets.
+Visit the capital city of Bern, a UNESCO World Cultural Heritage Site, on the Aare River with its medieval heart of unique 11th-century arcaded streets.
 It’s also famed for its 13th-century clock tower and ancient bear pits, which are found at the eastern edge of the old city.
 A reminder of the capital’s ursine emblem can be seen throughout Bern on flags, statues, stained-glass windows and souvenirs.

 Capture history at Chillon Castle